Failure to Diagnose

 In order to prevent diagnosis errors, study authors concluded a strong first step would be to make sure doctors and other health care workers know when they were wrong.
 Often, unless there is a lawsuit, clinicians are not aware that a diagnostic error occurred.
 Regular feedback to doctors and hospitals is essential in helping them to understand where they may have gone wrong in the process.Winning a Diagnostic Error Case

-As stated earlier, it’s not enough to show that a patient suffered a serious illness or even that the doctor was wrong about diagnosis.
-In these specific medical malpractice lawsuits, patients must prove that a physician in a similar specialty and under similar circumstances would not have made the same diagnostic mistake.
+As stated earlier, it’s not enough for our Fort Lauderdale attorneys to show that a patient suffered a serious illness or even that the doctor was wrong about diagnosis.
+In these specific medical malpractice lawsuits, patients must prove that a physician in a similar specialty and under similar circumstances would not have made the same failure to diagnose a condition.

 This ultimately requires the testimony of an expert witness who is similarly educated/ situated as the doctor/ defendant.
 However, our injury lawyers will first look at something called the “differential diagnosis” method.
 This is the protocol the doctor used to make his or her treatment recommendations.